 From this guide, you’ll learn how to wallpaper a room.
 We’ll look at the whole process from start to finish and provide you with some top tips to make everything go as smoothly as possible.

-As with most things DIY, good preparation is key to doing to great job.
+As with most things DIY, good preparation is key to doing a great job.
 So be prepared to spend a considerable amount of time prepping the walls to get an amazing finish.
 This includes removing all the old wallpaper (if needed) and filling in cracks and holes in the plaster.

 How to calculate how much wallpaper you need to decorate a room

 Wallpaper rolls typically measure 33′ (10m) long and 21″ (535mm) wide.
 If the room you’re decorating has a ceiling height of 9′ (2760mm) you’ll get three drops of wallpaper per roll.

 Allow a few inches per cut length for trimming the top and bottom off each strip.
 Allow more if the wallpaper has a large pattern repeat.

 To calculate how many wallpaper rolls you need, measure the walls of the room.
 In a rectangular room, you only need to measure two walls because opposite walls are the same length.
 You could measure the room on your own, but it’s easier, quicker and more reliable if somebody helps you.

 Make a note of all the measurements, rounding up to the nearest inch.
 Now divide the total by 21″ or 535mm.

 This figure tells you how many drops of wallpaper you need.

 If you get three lengths from each roll divide the number of drops by three to calculate how many rolls you need.

 The final calculation